pebnn/SteamAutoFriend/README.md

 ## FAQ
 Q: Where do i check my chrome version?
-A: To find your chrome version go to open google chrome and in the navigation field, search: chrome://settings/help
+A: To find your chrome version open google chrome and in the navigation field, search: chrome://settings/help

 Q: Can i run SteamAutoFriend minimized in the background or do i need to keep it open?